dumlutimuralp/antrea-packet-walks/part_c/README.md

 vmware@master:~$
 </code></pre>

 The egress section of this network policy is highlighted in the above output.
-In this network policy that, frontend pod can initiate HTTP to backend pods and it can initiate DNS to anywhere.
+In this network policy, frontend pod can initiate HTTP to backend pods and it can initiate DNS to anywhere.
 All other type of traffic from frontend pod will be denied.
 Notice the current flow is from frontend pod to backend2 pod; hence the current flow is now subject to Kubernetes Network Policy "frontendpolicy" ' s egress rules that are applied to the frontend pod.

 **Note :** The reason DNS is also allowed is, when the frontend pod sends a request to the backendsvc service by its name, a DNS query is sent by frontend pod to Kubernetes DNS so that frontend pod can call out one of the backend pods by their IPs, hence DNS has to be allowed to make this work. **As mentioned before, this article focuses on the actual application flow which occurs after the DNS query.
 In this section the flow from frontend pod to backend2 pod on TCP port 80 is explained.**